isaac10-doc/isaac10_apidoc_v1/source/includes/01_introduction/_02_api_integration.md

 ### REST API

 The REST API can be used with any HTTP client.
-All API request must use HTTPS and need to be send to:
+All API requests must use HTTPS and need to be send to:

 `https://your-subdomain.isaac10.com`

-Replace `your-subdomain` with... well... you subdomain.
+Replace `your-subdomain` with... well... your subdomain.

 <aside class="notice">
 All <code>PATCH</code> requests may also be called as <code>PUT</code>